 As you sit down to write your loved one’s obituary, spend a few moments looking online for obituary examples.

 Which ones appeal to you?
-Do you like the obituaries that describe the person’s personality or ones that read like a newspaper report of a person’s death?
+For example, do you like the obituaries that describe the person’s personality or ones that read like a newspaper report of a person’s death?

 What formats would work best for your loved one?
-Does it make sense to write in chronological order or would you rather begin the article in some other way?
+For example, does it make sense to write in chronological order, or would you rather begin the article in some other way?

 When writing an obituary, the most important thing to remember is to have someone else who knew your loved one proofread your writing for factual errors and grammatical mistakes.